-Happy in a flock
+Happy in a swarm

 Attention: torture breeding

 Unfortunately, there are forms of budgerigar breeding that must be described as torture breeding.
 These include crested and show parakeets.
-These birds have been bred to have body characteristics that some people consider exotic or attractive, but which cause lifelong suffering in the birds.
+The birds have been bred to have body characteristics that some people consider exotic or attractive, but which cause lifelong suffering in the birds.
 Studies have shown that almost half of the offspring of crested conures can have severe health problems

 .
 The high mortality rate of crested conure offspring is attributed to abnormal fluid accumulation in the brain,